thynnmas/slenderer/README.md

 use your own math library and write conversion-functions that move from your coordinate space and library to the internal one to ease your work.

+## Aurator

+The audio component; it takes clips of sound given as samples in a buffer of shorts, channels interleaved if more than one channel is supplied.
+Similar in function to the animator; once a clip is finished it is removed, restarted or stopped and kept around based on state given in at the beginning of play.
+We mix clips together with pure addition into a 32-bit buffer, then clip them down before scaling and passing it to the audio stream, which is very much the wrong thing to do, but it was very rushed.
+Id love to integrate stb\_audio\_mixer into it, and if anyone feels like trying that, go ahead (and let me know).
+We supply a way to load Ogg Vorbis files into the system (through stb\_vorbis), but there is no reason you can't write your own loading code.

 # Dependancies

-* [GLFW](http://www.glfw.org/) is available from their sire or their [github repository](https://github.com/glfw/glfw).
+* [GLFW 3](http://www.glfw.org/) is available from their sire or their [github repository](https://github.com/glfw/glfw).
+* [GLEW](http://glew.sourceforge.net/) is available from their site or likely in your package manager.
-* [Portaudio](http://portaudio.com/) is available from their site.
+* [Portaudio 1.9](http://portaudio.com/) is available from their site.
 It was the slimmest audio stream library I found.
 If anyone know of an even slimmer one, let me know and I might swap it around.
 * stb_image.h and stb_vorbis.h are a single-file image and ogg vorbis handling libraries by Sean Barrett.
 All hail the [stb libraries](https://github.com/nothings/stb)!
 * vul_* are a subset of my own header-only libraries.
 These are previously unrealesed because they have not seen the required years of service to make sure they actually work.
 Using them in this renderer will probably